LeonDLotter/NiSpace/README.rst

 Contact
 -------

 You can contact me via `email <mailto:leondlotter@gmail.com>`_.
-For usage questions, please consider opening a topic on NeuroStars (see `Support`_), so that others can benefit from our exchange.
+For usage questions, please consider opening a topic on NeuroStars (see `Support & Updates`), so that others can benefit from our exchange.